jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- will add more 28 psu saltwater to isochrysis carboy
 	- will add more 28 psu saltwater to tetraselmis carboy
 	- will add more 20 psu saltwater to chaetoceros carboy
+	- will add more 20 psu saltwater to chaetoceros stock